-No federally listed threatened or endangered terrestrial wildlife species are known to occur within the FERC Project Boundary, and there is no critical habitat within the FERC Project Boundary.
+No federally listed threatened or endangered terrestrial wildlife species are known to occur, and no critical habitat exists within the FERC Project Boundary.
 Potentially occurring federally listed threatened or endangered terrestrial wildlife species within the Project Area were determined through the literature review as described in BIO-3 Technical Memorandum (Appendix E.2) and FERC's SD1 (FERC, 2021).